bottle2/raytracing/README.md

 - Sharing scenes as platform-specific user creations
 - More shapes, such quadric surfaces
 - Leverage some existing math library rather than NIH syndrome
-- More types such as unit vector
+- More types such as unit vector or measurement-aware reals
 - Better Makefile

 Geometry math expressions are to be simplified by employing ordinary